bevyengine/bevy-website/content/learn/book/your-first-game/_index.md

 Next we iterate over all instances of type `Ball` in our game using the familiar `Query` pattern and we change the translation (position) using the ball's velocity combined with the delta_seconds.
-Again we are using the delta_seconds in order to make the game independent of its framerate.
+Again we are using `delta_seconds` in order to make the game independent of its framerate.

 ```rs